 also displays Tags, which means you can quickly see who the Fire Wardens are in your location or

 company-wide by using the column filters.

 With tags, this means that you can add OTHER tags to allow for quick sorting through user records if needed, which kind of opens it up for any way that you’d like to use it.

-Want to learn how to set it up or you would like a demo of what it does along with some of the feature mentions here, click here to organize a trial or tutorial.
+Want to learn how to set up Tags?
+Or you would like a demo of what Tags does?
+If so, click here to organize a trial or tutorial.